Faculty DirectoryMichael Caracotsios

 Michael began his career at Chevron, where he worked as a reservoir engineer performing steam-flood simulation studies and investigating the robustness and accuracy of numerical algorithms in predicting the flow of oil underground.

-In 1986 he joined the Research and Development Center of the Amoco Chemicals Corporation, where he developed state-of-the-art software for the optimization of chemical processes, on-line models for the gas phase propylene polymerization and models for the para-xylene oxidation process.
+In 1986 he joined the Research and Development Center of the Amoco Chemicals Corporation, where he developed state-of-the-art software for the optimization of chemical processes, on-line models for the gas phase propylene polymerization and models for the para-xylene MC oxidation process.
 In 1996 Michael joined UOP, as a Senior Modeling and Optimization Specialist in the area of on-line modeling and optimization.
 In this capacity he developed models for the Catalytic Cracking, Hydrocracking, Reforming and Isomerization processes.
 In his most recent projects Michael developed state-of-the-art technology for Data Reconciliation, Nonlinear Optimization, Model Tuning and LP Vector Generation.
-This technology was incorporated into UOP’s Remote Performance Monitoring process and resulted in a submission of a patent.
+He is currently a Research Fellow in charge of implementing advanced statistical methods for Optimal Experimental Design.

-Michael is the author of ten publications, numerous presentations at National and International conferences, one patent, one patent in submission, five trade secrets and co-author of the book Computer-Aided Modeling of Reactive Systems, which introduces readers to powerful parameter estimation and computational methods for modeling complex reaction networks and reaction processes.
-He is an Adjunct Professor at Northwestern University, where he teaches classes in Process Optimization, Nonlinear Parameter Estimation and Model Discrimination in conjunction with Optimal Experimental Design.
+Michael is the author of ten publications, numerous presentations at National and International conferences, two patents, thirteen trade secrets and co-author of the book Computer-Aided Modeling of Reactive Systems, which introduces readers to powerful parameter estimation and computational methods for modeling complex reaction networks and reaction processes.
+He is an Adjunct Professor at Northwestern University, where he teaches classes in Process Optimization, Nonlinear Parameter Estimation and Model Discrimination in conjunction with Optimal Experimental Design, Advanced Reactor Design and Fluid Mechanics.

 - CHEM_ENG 345: Process Optimization

-- CHEM_ENG 395: Special Topics in Chemical Engineering
+- CHEM_ENG 395: Special Topics-Nonlinear Regression in Chemical and Biological Systems